rekha-balan/azure-docs-test2-pr.nl-NL/articles/log-analytics/log-analytics-powershell-workspace-configuration.md

 ms.workload: na
 ms.tgt_pltfrm: na
 ms.devlang: powershell
-ms.topic: article
+ms.topic: conceptual
 ms.date: 11/21/2016
 ms.author: richrund
+ms.component: na
-ms.openlocfilehash: b8ebf6a2b3c8d2e5b173e429f39c9836e7d214ac
+ms.openlocfilehash: 6dcf3a5b26dc3c7e69721b2abb8a7d58767866d6
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44550778"
+ms.locfileid: "44800272"
 ---
 # <a name="manage-log-analytics-using-powershell"></a>Manage Log Analytics using PowerShell
-You can use the [Log Analytics PowerShell cmdlets](https://msdn.microsoft.com/library/mt188224\(v=azure.300\).aspx) to perform various functions in Log Analytics from a command line or as part of a script.
+You can use the [Log Analytics PowerShell cmdlets](https://docs.microsoft.com/powershell/module/azurerm.operationalinsights/) to perform various functions in Log Analytics from a command line or as part of a script.
 Examples of the tasks you can perform with PowerShell include:

 * Create a workspace
 * Add or remove a solution